mateussouzaweb/kvm-qemu-virtualization-guide/Docs/07 - Windows Virtualization.md

 - Make sure you have the VirtIO ISO configured as a CDROM device during the installation process.
 - Once you are in the disk selection process of Windows installation, you must install the VirtIO drivers from the CDROM if disks are not visible.
 - After installing, remember to install VirtIO software from the VirtIO ISO.
 This software includes drivers for QEMU Guest Agent and SPICE guest agent and drivers.
+- Do you want a Windows installation without bloatware?
+Set time and currency format as ``English (World)`` in the installation process.

 **Graphics:**